LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D0-Overview.md

 This week you will:

-- Review Agile Scrum meetings and sprints
+- Review Agile Scrum meetings and sprints.
-- Learn the Git feature-branch workflow
+- Learn the Git feature-branch workflow.
-- Learn to do weekly progress reporting
+- Learn to do weekly progress reporting.
-- Understand the project assessment criteria
+- Understand the project assessment criteria.

 ## Announcements